FormidableLabs/webpack-dashboard/README.md

 A CLI dashboard for your webpack dev server

+#### Maintenance Status: Active

+Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
+Bug reports, feature requests and pull requests are welcome.

 ### What's this all about?

 When using webpack, especially for a dev server, you are probably used to seeing something like this: